Ayers Rock Resort Marathon Training Plan: Start Now!

 Oh, and did you know that when you’re running in the Australian Outback Marathon, you’ll make your way along many private roads that aren’t usually open to the public?
 It’s true!
 And you can expect to see plenty of wildlife along these roads.
 Here are five of the notable species that call the park home.

-Choose your Ayers Rock Resort Accommodations
+Choose your Ayers Rock Resort Accommodation

 The only way to enter the marathon is by selecting one of five packages with the Australian Outback Marathon, ranging from three days and two nights to six days and five nights.
 Each of these five packages has a fully hosted hotel option or a self-booked accommodation option.
 No matter which route you choose, you'll have options for selecting where you stay at Ayers Rock Resort.